krumplisbalhe/nodemailer/README.md

 module.exports = {user, password}
 ```

-Rita!
+Future Rita!
 Don't forget, that you have to restart the server (node) every time, when you make changes, so don't freak out if something doesn't work!